James-Harkins/kpc_backend/README.md

 ### GET /api/v1/golfers <a name="get_golfers"></a>

 This endpoint returns all of the golfers in the database, including all of their attributes except for their `password_digest`, which is just an encryption of their password.
-This includes `first_name`, `last_name`, `email`, and `role`.
+This includes `first_name`, `last_name`, `email`, and `role`, as well as a custom attribute `is_registered_for_next_trip`, which returns true if the golfer has registered for the upcoming trip, and false otherwise, along with all of their `golfer_trips`.

 Example response: